berryamin/Python/Python-3/Doc/library/logging.rst

 Logger Objects
 --------------

 Loggers have the following attributes and methods.
 Note that Loggers are never instantiated directly, but always through the module-level function ``logging.getLogger(name)``.
+Multiple calls to :func:`getLogger` with the same name will always return a reference to the same Logger object.

+The ``name`` is potentially a period-separated hierarchical value, like ``foo.bar.baz`` (though it could also be just plain ``foo``, for example).
+Loggers that are further down in the hierarchical list are children of loggers higher up in the list.
+For example, given a logger with a name of ``foo``, loggers with names of ``foo.bar``, ``foo.bar.baz``, and ``foo.bam`` are all descendants of ``foo``.
+The logger name hierarchy is analogous to the Python package hierarchy, and identical to it if you organise your loggers on a per-module basis using the recommended construction ``logging.getLogger(__name__)``.
+That's because in a module, ``__name__`` is the module's name in the Python package namespace.

 .. class:: Logger

 .. attribute:: Logger.propagate

+   If this evaluates to true, events logged to this logger will be passed to the handlers of higher level (ancestor) loggers, in addition to any handlers attached to this logger.
+Messages are passed directly to the ancestor loggers' handlers - neither the level nor filters of the ancestor loggers in question are considered.

-   If this evaluates to false, logging messages are not passed by this logger or by its child loggers to the handlers of higher level (ancestor) loggers.
-The constructor sets this attribute to 1.
+   If this evaluates to false, logging messages are not passed to the handlers of ancestor loggers.

+   The constructor sets this attribute to ``True``.

+   .. note:: If you attach a handler to a logger *and* one or more of its
+      ancestors, it may emit the same record multiple times.
+In general, you should not need to attach a handler to more than one logger - if you just attach it to the appropriate logger which is highest in the logger hierarchy, then it will see all events logged by all descendant loggers, provided that their propagate setting is left set to ``True``.
+A common scenario is to attach handlers only to the root logger, and to let propagation take care of the rest.

 .. method:: Logger.setLevel(lvl)